jakethomas1/ConvertToGif/README.md

 # gifCreate

-gifCreate is a bash script which uses ffmpeg and giflossy to mass convert and optimize all .mp4 files in a given folder to .gif files.
+gifCreate is a bash script which uses ffmpeg to mass convert all .mp4 files in a given folder to .gif files and giflossy to optmize the .gifs.

 Mainly used to convert screen recorded mobile videos (.mov to .gif), but may have other applications.